ondrejjcizek/snapgrab/README.md

 -   `autoplay (number)`: Interval in milliseconds for autoplay.
 If not provided, autoplay is disabled.
 -   `autoplayStopOnInteraction (boolean)`: Whether to stop autoplay on any user interaction.
 -   `autoheight (boolean)`: Dynamically adjusts the slider height based on visible slides.
--   `onSlideChange (function)`: Callback function triggered when the slide changes.
-Receives the current slide index as an argument.

 ## API